-Home > Knowledge Base > Essay Writing Guidelines > Types of Persuasive Essay With Pros & Cons
+Home > Knowledge Base > Essay Writing Guidelines > Different Types of Persuasive Essays With Pros & Cons

-Types of Persuasive Essay With Pros & Cons
+Different Types of Persuasive Essays With Pros & Cons

 An academic essay involving arguments, evidence, and counterarguments is an argumentative or persuasive essay.